SteveBenner/guides/style/README.md

 * Use `NSAssert` in methods that require the presence of certain arguments.
 * Write methods using the happy path.
 Indent the exceptional cases.
 Keep the optimal case in the left-most column.
+* Prefer `enumerateObjectsUsingBlock:` when looping through arrays.
+* Always use braces with control and loop blocks unless it can easily fit on one line.
+* Place opening brace for control and loop blocks on same line.

 Python
 ------